Fraud Lawyer in Athens, GA

 How Is Fraud Defined in Georgia?

 In Georgia, fraud refers to using deceitful or dishonest means to gain something of value.
 The crime falls under white-collar crime since it is a nonviolent crime of deceit or concealment committed in order to gain personal or business advantage.
 But the federal government investigates it with a strict system.

-Several independent crimes are classified as fraud under Georgia law, including forgery, deposit fraud, credit card fraud, and identity theft.
+Several independent financial crimes are classified as fraud under Georgia law, including forgery, deposit fraud, credit card fraud, and identity theft.
 The only thing these crimes have in common, aside from severe penalties for conviction, is the use of deception for financial gain.
 There can be no fraud conviction without proof that one intended to defraud another.

 The crime of fraud is heavily prosecuted under Georgia law.
 So, a seasoned Athens criminal defense attorney is crucial if you are arrested or investigated for fraud.
 Attorney Adam Levin has successfully defended clients in criminal cases throughout Georgia.
 As a trial lawyer with a successful track record, he aggressively defends his clients before judges and juries.